legalforce-research/easy-segmenter/README.md

 # easy-segmenter

-Customizable and fast sentence segmenter
+Customizable and fast, but easy-to-use, sentence segmenter.